IlyaMur/mytasks_app/README_en.md

 ### Logout

 https://rest-todoapp.herokuapp.com/api/logout is a logout.
-With a `DELETE-request` with **Refresh Token** included in its body, **Refresh Token** will be removed from the white list, and its further updating will become impossible.
+With a `DELETE` request with **Refresh Token** included in its body, **Refresh Token** will be removed from the white list, and its further updating will become impossible.

 ## Authorization by key.